Multisource political news, world news, and entertainment news analysis by Newsy.com

 “U.N. experts say scorching summers in places like Russia and above-average temperatures in Greenland are part of the reason this year is on track to be one of the hottest.
 The data from the World Meteorological Organization says man-made pollution is trapping heat in the atmosphere.”

-ABC News Australia highlights some of 2010’s
+ABC News Australia highlights some of 2010’s other weather extremes.

 “Pakistan experienced its worst ever floods, there were severe floods and deadly landslides in China, and Russia and Eurasia suffered through extreme heatwaves.
 It was also the driest monsoon season in Bangladesh since 1994, the coldest winter for Ireland and Scotland since the 60s and Canada's warmest, driest winter ever.”